lukaszkrzeminski/todo-list/Readme.md

 ### Added features and future work

 - added responsive design for smaller screens
+- updated js script by using immutability
+- added feature that sets focus on the input after user enters a task

 - saving the list in Local storage